076923/python-image-preview/README.md

 - pillow
 - opencv-python
 - matplotlib
+- seaborn
+- plotly + kaleido
 - imageio
+- skimage
 - tensorflow
 - pytorch
-- skimage
-- plotly + kaleido
 - etc.

 ## How to use